 Proximity marketing involves using smart beacon technology to serve customers on their mobile devices with ads based on where they are geographically.
 In other words, it’s local advertising at its finest.

 Proximity marketing can be executed in several ways: an RFID chip can be placed on a product and when near-field communications (NFC) is enabled on a smartphone, the product chip will communicate directly with nearby devices.
 Brands can also establish geofencing, which will serve mobile devices with ads when they enter into a specific “zone.”
 Content also can be pushed through Bluetooth, Wi-Fi connectivity and mobile browsers.
+Recently NFC business cards have also become a great way to network and share critical information about your business

 Impact: Proximity marketing lets marketers target buyers based on where they visit offline.
 This allows for a deeper understanding of the buyer’s wants, needs and patterns of behavior away from the computer.
 This level of understanding enhances the buyer’s shopping experience by serving them with information about products or services at exactly the moment they need it, or serving them coupons for products or services in their immediate reach.